What to Do If I Don’t Qualify for Chapter 7 Bankruptcy

 Credit counselors review your finances, suggest budgeting strategies, and may negotiate lower interest rates or payment plans with creditors.
 Debt management plans through credit counseling typically take 3-5 years to complete but avoid the legal complications of bankruptcy.

 Recovery requires patience and consistent effort regardless of which alternative you choose.
-Focus on building an emergency fund, even if it’s just $25 per month initially.
+Focus on building an emergency fund, even if contributions start at a modest level.
 This prevents future debt accumulation when unexpected expenses arise.

 Consider additional income sources through part-time work, freelancing, or selling unused items.
 Extra income accelerates debt payoff and provides more financial stability during the recovery process.